Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Hybrid Model Design

 \subsection{Convolutional Neural Network for Flux Data}

 Ion energy spectrograms are treated as image-like data with dimensions (1, 32, 40) representing channels, energy bins, and timeseries (3-minute resolution), respectively.
 We employ a CNN architecture based on the Visual Geometry Group (VGG) design, characterized by deep structure utilizing small 3×3 convolutional filters \cite{vgg}.
 VGG models have been instrumental in advancing the field of image classification and have been used as a baseline for many subsequent models.
 The CNN processes the ion energy spectra data through multiple convolutional layers, enabling pattern recognition across both temporal and energy dimensions.
 This approach captures the characteristic spectral signatures that distinguish different plasma environments.
 Convolutional layers extract hierarchical features from simple edges and textures in early layers to complex patterns in deeper layers.
 Pooling layers provide dimensionality reduction while preserving essential spatial relationships.
 By learning and combining these features, CNNs can accurately recognize objects, faces, or other visual patterns within images.

 Figure \ref{fig:cnnmodel} shows the details of CNN model applied to ion energy spectrogram data.
 The model includes three convolutional blocks with two convolutional layers each.
 It is designed for multi-class classification with 5 output labels.
 It uses Rectified Linear Unit (RELU) \cite{relu} activation function to add non-linearity and it randomly drops 50\% of neurons during training to prevent overfitting.
 We use optimizer Adam in our model \cite{adamoptimizer} and the learning rate is set to $5^{-5}$.
-This CNN model is trained for 6 steps as shown in Figure \ref{fig:loss} using early stopping method.
+This CNN model is trained for 43 steps as shown in figure \ref{fig:loss} using early stopping method.
 If there are no improvement in validation accuracy for 5 consecutive epochs, the model stops training and restore the best model weights before finishing.
-We achieve the accuracy of 98\% on the validation data in the CNN model.
+We achieve the accuracy of 98\% on the validation data in the CNN model at step 38.
+The loss in figure \ref{fig:loss} is calculated using cross entropy function which is the difference between the predicted probability distribution (from CNN model) and the true distribution (the correct label).
+As figure \ref{fig:loss} shows both training loss (blue) and validation loss (orange) decrease quickly in the first few epochs which means model is learning effectively.
+After about epoch 5, both losses flatten near 0.1 or lower, indicating the model has almost converged.
+Overall, the model trains very effectively: sharp decrease in loss, sharp increase in accuracy and it reaches 98\% accuracy within 38 steps.